5jt/dyalog-cookbook/manuscript/05_logging.md

     ∇
 ~~~

 We also have to make sure that `GetFiles` is called from `TxtToCsv`.
-In addition we add logging functionality:
+In addition we have added calls to MyLogger.Log in appropriate places:

 ~~~
 ∇ rc←TxtToCsv fullfilepath;files;tbl;lines;target